Skip to content

 Not long after, the media, districts and teachers alike began to wonder if fill rates for teacher absences would take a hit from this precaution.
 Surprisingly, the data from Frontline Absence & Time shows that, on average, districts limiting substitute hours per week have identical fill rates to those not limiting hours.

-2. Too Many “Inactive” Substitutes
+2. There Are Too Many “Inactive” Substitutes

 Another theory is that districts with a higher percentage of inactive substitutes in their sub pool experience lower fill rates.
 It turns out that, at least for districts using a web-based sub-calling system, this is not a major factor.